wp-plugins/the-hackers-diet/readme.txt

 Nope.
 If you skip a day (or 6) your trend will just be calculated based off whenever your last weigh-in was.
 Obviously, weighing yourself everyday will give you the most accurate trend.

+= Can multiple users log their weights? =

+Yes!
+Weight entries are saved per user, so anybody that has access to your blog's dashboard can log their weights.
+Note: edit the `$hackdiet_user_level` variable at the top of `hackersdiet.php` to restrict access.

 = What does the sidebar widget do? =

 Nothing yet.
 Got a good idea?
 Let me know.